Orange County Training School

-Orange County Training School (OCTS) (1916–1948), later known as Lincoln High School (1948–1966), was a public elementary and high school that served African American students in Chapel Hill, Orange County, North Carolina.
+Orange County Training School (OCTS) (1916–1948), later known as Lincoln High School (1948–1966), was a public elementary and high school that served African-American students in Chapel Hill, Orange County, North Carolina.
 It became a Rosenwald School starting in 1924, one of the 800 or more in the state.

 Pre-history

-A plot of land at the intersection of West Franklin Street and Merritt Mill Road in Chapel Hill was purchased by Benjamin Craig and Green Cordal and donated to the Quakers for the establishment of a Black school, and a portion of the land was used for the creation of St. Paul A.M.E.
-Church.
-The Quakers established a private freedmen’s school in 1868; and by 1890 they expanded the school for Black students in lower grades with some funding from the county.
+A plot of land at the intersection of West Franklin Street and Merritt Mill Road in Chapel Hill was purchased by Benjamin Craig and Green Cordal and donated to the Quakers for the establishment of a Black school, and a portion of the land was used for the creation of St. Paul AME Church.
+The Quakers established a private freedmen’s school in 1868, and by 1890 they expanded the school for Black students in lower grades with some funding from the county.

-Rev. Louis H. Hackney, was a minister of White Rock Baptist Church (now First Baptist Church), and established a private school for African American children in lower grade levels (active from 1898 to 1912) located on Merritt Mill Road in Chapel Hill.
-After 1912, Hackney created "Hack’s High School" (also known as Hackney's Educational and Industrial School) for African American upper grade level children, located at 122 Merritt Mill Road.
+Rev. Louis H. Hackney, a minister at White Rock Baptist Church (now First Baptist Church), established a private school for African-American children in lower grade levels (active from 1898 to 1912) located on Merritt Mill Road in Chapel Hill.
+After 1912, Hackney created Hack's High School (also known as Hackney's Educational and Industrial School) for African-American upper grade level children, located at 122 Merritt Mill Road.